Rosewood & Hog is supported by its readers. As an Amazon Associate I earn from qualifying purchases made via bold orange links, buttons or images.

 Above all else, you don’t want it imparting any sound upon the strings that you don’t want to hear.

-With all that in mind, below are what we consider the best bluegrass guitar picks.
-Most flatpickers would agree, even if they might shuffle the order a little bit.
+Now that I’ve let you in on my little secret, let’s get to the tried-and-true best bluegrass guitar picks.
+Most flatpickers would agree on these, even if they might shuffle the order a little bit.

 Best bluegrass guitar picks